New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Pipeline improvements

 \subsubsection{Ranking statistic}

-Even after performing the above steps, there are still some noise triggers which survive.
-We use the ranking statistic as a final tool to downweight such triggers.
+Even after performing the above noise-removal steps, there are still some noise triggers which survive.
+Our ranking statistic is the final tool we can use to downweight such triggers.
 Beyond upweighting triggers which have good coherence among multiple detectors, an important job of the ranking statistic is to also downweight triggers based on the probability with which similar triggers occur in the background.
 We simulate 2000 instances of background runs using the method of timeslides (where we shift one of the detectors by unphysical amounts which are more than the light crossing time between the detectors).